The Port Phillip Mussel & Jazz Festival returns in 2021 with a two-day street party and mollusc feast!

 Where is PPMJF?

-Is the South Melbourne Market open also?
+Is the South Melbourne Market open?

-The South Melbourne Market will retain normal trading hours on this weekend, opening at 8am and closing at 4pm on both days.
+The South Melbourne Market will retain normal trading hours on the weekend, opening at 8am and closing at 4pm on both days.
 Some traders located on Cecil Street may trade longer hours for the festival.

 What happens at PPMJF?

 Sit back and listen to Melbourne’s best jazz, graze from the amazing seafood stalls, and sip the refreshing sangria, beer and wine on offer at the bar.

 All Cecil Street restaurants (Bambu, Claypots Evening Star, Simply Spanish, Koy and Paco Y Lola) will be open as normal, and will also be providing amazing mussel dishes from pop-up marquees on Cecil Street.
 They’ll be joined by chefs from other well-known Melbourne restaurants all serving up their own take on mussels!